What is B2B Marketing Compared to B2C?

 Either way, it all comes down to the customer.
 You have to think about them – their needs, their considerations.
 You have to put yourself in their shoes.

-Tactics to Reach Your B2B or B2C Audience
+Tactics to Reach Your B2B vs. B2C Audience

 Whether you’re in the B2B or B2C channel, here are some tools that will help you get your message across to your target audience: